Murali Balaji, Ph.D.

-Murali Balaji is a journalist, author, and academic with nearly 20 years of experience in diversity leadership.
+Murali Balaji is a journalist, author, and academic with over 20 years of experience in diversity leadership.
 He is the founder of Maruthi Education Consulting and has consulted numerous nonprofits, government agencies, corporations, and political campaigns on diversity, equity, and inclusion issues.
 Balaji has also served as the education director for the Hindu American Foundation, where he was recognized as a national leader in cultural competency and religious literacy.
 He co-founded The Voice of Philadelphia, a non-profit geared to help high school dropouts (or pushouts) develop media literacy and citizen journalism skills.
 He has also been a professor at Temple University and Lincoln University, where he chaired the mass communication department and engaged in multi-method research.

-His areas of research include political economy, critical race theory, and the connections between masculinity and nationalism.
+His areas of research include political economy, race and media, and the connections between masculinity and nationalism.
 He worked as a journalist for nearly a decade, covering politics, sports, and demographic changes.
 He won an Independent Press Association of New York award for covering racial justice issues and was honored by the St. Paul City Council for his work on covering policy issues.

 He is the author of The Professor and the Pupil (Nation Books, 2007), a political biography of WEB Du Bois and Paul Robeson; the editor of Thinking Dead (Lexington Books, 2013) and Digital Hinduism (Lexington Books, 2017); and co-editor of Global Masculinities and Manhood (University of Illinois Press, 2012) and Desi Rap (Lexington Books, 2008), one of the seminal volumes on South Asian Americans and hip-hop.

 He is a certified anti-bias trainer through the Anti-Defamation League (ADL).
-He also serves as the board chair of Bhumi Global and on the national board of Americans United for Separation of Church and State, as well as on the national advisory board of the Religious Freedom Center of the Newseum Institute, and has been featured for his work in publications such as Teaching Tolerance and Religion Dispatches.
+He also serves as the board chair of Bhumi Global and on the national board of Americans United for Separation of Church and State, as well as on the national advisory board of the Religious Freedom Center of the Freedom Forum Institute.
+His work has been featured in publications such as Teaching Tolerance and Religion Dispatches.